Jan 15, 2017

-Posted by Seb in categories: education, singularity
+Posted by Karen Hurst in categories: nanotechnology, Ray Kurzweil, robotics/AI, singularity

 Ray Kurzweil is famous for his vision and prediction of a Technological Singularity by 2049 Although whenever Ray predicts a date like 2049, based on Kurzweil’s own past reviews of his predictions, he gives his predictions ten years late or early to develop.
 So by Ray’s personal standard his prediction timing of being correct on the Technological Singularity would be if it happened in the 2041 to 2059 time window.
 Usually his predictions are based upon exponential developments and progress, so he rarely would make an error in predicting something happening too early.

 The technological singularity is the hypothesis that the invention of artificial superintelligence will abruptly trigger runaway technological growth, resulting in unfathomable changes to human civilization.